gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve the current sales channel details which includes channel name, description, banner, logo, favicon, domain details, etc. Also retrieves the seller and owner information such as address, email address, and phone number.
+Use this API to get the current sales channel details which includes channel name, description, banner, logo, favicon, domain details, etc. This API also retrieves the seller and owner information such as address, email address, and phone number.

 *Returned Response:*